ritterim/rimdev-blog/_posts/2016-02-08-angular-prime-directive.md

 # Angular Prime Directive

 On my journey through the #RIMDev team, I've been maintaining a lot of Angular 1.x and been able to learn through many mistakes, errors, and other "face-palm" moments.
 My relationship with the framework has been somewhat of a rollercoaster.
-I enjoyed every bit of it, don't get me wrong, but certain quirks were seemed to keep laughing at me...
+I enjoyed every bit of it, don't get me wrong, but certain quirks seemed to keep laughing at me...

 After some time,  I was able to help with most of our maintenance needs.
 One concept that I never truly understood, was the directive, though.
 We had some in our code base, but I had never had to touch them.
 They sat there, working away.
 Until *that* day came: I had to fix one.
 I had a new mentor to help me jump in feet first, and truly understand them.

 #### Why are they so confusing?

 I think I was not alone.
-Many beginners in the Angular world ask similar questions: What are they?
+Many beginners in the Angular world ask similar questions: What are directives?
 How do they help, I've lived without them so far?
 Why do you need to bring in a new concept?
 Directives are simple: They are simply a way to create custom HTML syntax that works specifically for your application.
 The benefit?
 It groups small portions of your view with common functionality into a unit.
-Angular compiles this and attaches functionality to the DOM node.
+Angular compiles your custom HTML and attaches functionality to the DOM node.
 So in short, it's some custom HTML, that can break our application into smaller, more maintainable components (definitely not a new concept).
 So let's get to some code.

 Imagine we start with the following `index.html`, which produces a list of animals and counts how many times they speak:

 ```HTML
 <!DOCTYPE html>
 <html>